Don't Feed Your Kids Hot Dogs

 Why is it wrong to feed your kids hot dogs?

 Several studies have proven the dangers of frequently eating hot dogs and other processed meats like sausage.
-For one thing, they have high quantities of fats, sodium, purines, oils, refined flours, sugar and chemical compounds.
-These can affect your health in the long term.

 Also Read: Things that Happen When You Quit Sugar

 In an article published in the Los Angeles Times, an epidemiologist from the University of Southern California revealed that children who eat more than 12 hot dogs a month are 9 times more likely to develop leukemia.

 In his article, he also cited other studies that found that children whose parents ate a diet that included hot dogs before they were born as well as those whose mothers ate a hot dog a week during pregnancy were at a higher risk for developing brain tumors.